TylerBoni/pwa-speedrun/workspace-5-lovable.md

 Build the full project with this structure, using Supabase PostgREST for all CRUD, Radix for UI, Tailwind for styling, and React Query for data.
 Keep everything tenant-aware and offline-ready.
 ```

+## Building
+- If asked to enable Lovable Cloud
+- Need to review these because it asks a lot of questions

 ## Preview
 - OAuth doesn't work well in the preview pane
 - "Open Preview In New Tab" button is the diagonal arrow next to the refresh button in the preview menu bar on top